Have you ever wondered, “What is positive parenting?”

 Ask yourself, “How can I support my child in a way where we get the teeth brushed?”

 You’ll want to help your child in a way that doesn’t create anxiety in either of your bodies.
-We all know that feeling of tension that courses through your body because somebody isn’t doing what we want them to do.
+We all know that feeling of tension that courses through your body because somebody isn’t doing what you want them to do.
 That tension might be in your chest or shoulders.
 It’s really frustrating.

 As parents, we can all relate.
 We’ve all been there.
 You know, that moment when it is you against your child.
 That moment when you just want your child to come to the dinner table.
 You’re tired of asking.